VirangParekh/VirangParekh/README.md

 ## What's up with me?
 - 🔭 I’m currently working on: <br>
-  Automated Rotoscoping, Astronomical Image Subtraction, Algorithmic Game Thoery, Mathematics for Computer Science in an Indian Context and a few other full stack projects
+  RSA, ECC, Rabin and a few other crpytosystems, Detection of Microexpressions, Machine Learning on audio Data, Augmented Reality & computational geometry and a few other full stack projects
 - 🌱 I’m currently learning about: <br>
-  Generative Adversial Networks, Capsule Neural Networks 🕸️, Discrete Mathematics 🧮, Graph Theory 📊
+  Emotional Quotient, Processing Audio data using openSMILE, neural networks 🕸️, Discrete Mathematics 🧮
 - 👯 I’m looking to collaborate on domains <br>
   Discrete Mathematics, Combinatorics, Geoinformatics Systems, Formal Methods in a Software Engineering Context
 - 🤔 I’m looking for help with: <br>